ddterm/gnome-shell-extension-ddterm/docs/Vagrant.md

 If you prefer QEMU, it is supported through libvirt and [`vagrant-libvirt`](https://vagrant-libvirt.github.io/vagrant-libvirt/installation.html).

 QEMU/libvirt VMs use SPICE for display.
-So you'll have to install `virt-manager` or a similar GUI.
+So you'll have to install `virt-manager`, `virt-viewer`, GNOME Boxes, or a similar GUI.

 ## Start a VM